Eat like a local in Kobe

 The food scene in Kobe is, how do we say this… staggering?

-And you are in for a treat as you follow one of our friendly local Kobe hosts around the neighborhoods best known for their fresh produce markets, street food, sushi bars, and authentic restaurants - just make sure you pack your stretchiest pants.
+You’re in for a treat as you follow one of our friendly local hosts through neighborhoods known for fresh produce markets, street food, sushi bars, and authentic restaurants.
+Just make sure you pack your stretchiest pants.
+Along the way, you might settle into cozy eateries or lively tachinomiya standing bars, grill your own bites, sip cocktails by a fireplace at a trendy spot, or sample sake from local breweries, discovering just how varied the flavours can be.